evilsocket/xray/README.md

 1. It'll bruteforce subdomains using a wordlist and DNS requests.
 2. For every subdomain/ip found, it'll use Shodan to gather open ports and other intel.
+3. If a ViewDNS API key is provided, for every subdomain historical data will be collected.
-3. For every unique ip address, and for every open port, it'll launch specific banner grabbers and info collectors.
+4. For every unique ip address, and for every open port, it'll launch specific banner grabbers and info collectors.
-4. Eventually the data is presented to the user on the web ui.
+5. Eventually the data is presented to the user on the web ui.

 **Grabbers and Collectors**